ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 ## Server key rotation

-Techniques to introduce segregation are closely linked to the type of key schedule that is used by the server.
-When a server rotates their key, any client that invokes the issuance protocol shortly afterwards will be part of a small number of possible clients that can redeem.
-To mechanize this attack strategy, a server could introduce a key rotation policy which would force clients into smaller windows where a given issuing key is being valid.
-This would mean that client anonymity would only have utility with respect to the smaller group of users that hold redemption data for a particular key window.
+Techniques to introduce Client "segregation" can be used to reduce Client anonymity.
+Such techniques are closely linked to the type of key schedule that is used by the server.
+When a server rotates their key, any client that invokes the issuance protocol in this key cycle will be part of a group of possible Clients owning valid tokens for this key.
+To mechanize this attack strategy, a Server could introduce a key rotation policy that forces Clients into small key cycles.
+Thus, reducing the size of the anonymity set for these Clients.

-We RECOMMEND that great care is taken over key rotations, in particular server's should only invoke key rotation for fairly large periods of time such as between 1 and 12 weeks.
-Key rotations represent a trade-off between client privacy and continued server security.
-Therefore, it is still important that key rotations occur on a fairly regular cycle to reduce the harmfulness of a server key compromise.
+We RECOMMEND that Servers should only invoke key rotation for fairly large periods of time such as between 1 and 12 weeks.
+Key rotations represent a trade-off between Client privacy and continued server security.
+Therefore, it is still important that key rotations occur on a fairly regular cycle to reduce the harmfulness of a Server key compromise.

-## Large numbers of issuers {#issuers}
+## Large numbers of Issuers {#issuers}

-Similarly to the Issuer rotation dynamic that is  raised above, if there are a large number of issuers, similar user segregation can occur.
-In the BISV, BIFV, BIAV configurations of using the Privacy Pass protocol ({{running-modes}}), a verifier OV can trigger redemptions for any of the available issuers.
+Similarly to the Issuer rotation dynamic that is raised above, if there are a large number of Issuers then segregation can occur.
+In the BIFV, BIAV and BIPV running modes ({{running-modes}}), a verifier OV can trigger redemptions for any of the available Issuers.
 Each redemption token that a client holds essentially corresponds to a bit of information about the client that OV can learn.
-Therefore, there is an exponential loss in anonymity relative to the number of issuers that there are.
+Therefore, there is an exponential loss in anonymity relative to the number of Issuers that there are.

-For example, if there are 32 issuers, then OV learns 32 bits of information about the client.
+For example, if there are 32 Issuers, then OV learns 32 bits of information about the client.
 If the distribution of issuer trust is anything close to a uniform distribution, then this is likely to uniquely identify any client amongst all other Internet users.
-Assuming a uniform distribution is clearly the worst-case scenario, and unlikely to be accurate, but it provides a stark warning against allowing too many issuers at any one time.
+Assuming a uniform distribution is clearly the worst-case scenario, and unlikely to be accurate, but it provides a stark warning against allowing too many Issuers at any one time.

-As we noted in {{bi-mode}}, a strict bound should be applied to the active number of issuers that are allowed at one time in the ecosystem.
-We propose that allowing no more than 4 issuers at any one time is highly preferable (leading to a maximum of 64 possible user segregations).
+In cases where Clients can hold tokens for all Issuers at any given time, a strict bound SHOULD be applied to the active number of Issuers in the ecosystem.
+We propose that allowing no more than 4 Issuers at any one time is highly preferable (leading to a maximum of 64 possible user segregations).
 However, as highlighted in {{parametrization}}, having a very large user base (> 5 million users), could potentially allow for larger values.
-Issuer replacements should only occur with the same frequency as config rotations as they can lead to similar losses in anonymity if clients still hold redemption tokens for previously active issuers.
+Issuer replacements should only occur with the same frequency as config rotations as they can lead to similar losses in anonymity if clients still hold redemption tokens for previously active Issuers.

-In addition, we RECOMMEND that trusted registries indicate at all times which issuers are deemed to be active.
+In addition, we RECOMMEND that trusted registries indicate at all times which Issuers are deemed to be active.
 If a client is asked to invoke any Privacy Pass exchange for an issuer that is not declared active, then the client SHOULD refuse to retrieve the server configuration during the protocol.

+### Allowing larger number of Issuers {#more-issuers}

+The bounds on the numbers of Issuers that we proposed above are very restrictive.
+This is due to the fact that we considered a situation where a Client could be issued (and forced to redeem) tokens for any issuing key.

+An alternative system is to ensure a robust strategy for ensuring that Clients only possess redemption tokens for a similarly small number of Issuers at any one time.
+This prevents a malicious verifier from being able to invoke redemptions for many Issuers since the Client would only be holding redemption tokens for a small set of Issuers.
+When a Client is issued tokens from a new issuer and already has tokens from the maximum number of Issuers, it simply deletes the oldest set of redemption tokens in storage and then stores the newly acquired tokens.

+For example, if Clients ensure that they only hold redemption tokens 4 Issuers, then this increases the potential size of the anonymity sets that the Client belongs to.
+However, this doesn't protect Clients completely, as the selection of Issuers they possess tokens for is still revealing.
+Understanding this trade-off is important in deciding the effective anonymity of each Client in the system.

 ## Partitioning of Issuer key material {#split-view}

-If there are multiple key registries, or if a key registry colludes with an Issuer, then it is possible to provide a split-view of an Issuer's key material to different clients.
+If there are multiple key registries, or if a key registry colludes with an Issuer, then it is possible to provide a split-view of an Issuer's key material to different Clients.
 This would involve posting different key material in different locations, or actively modifying the key material at a given location.